trisongz/pylines/README.md

 Pylines.iter(): -> dict [generator]
 Takes no args.
 Iterates over all files added and yields deserialized json lines.

+Pylines.merge(input_fns=None, output_fn=None):
+Adds input_fns to existing files, and sets output_fn if not none.
+Merges them all into the output fn.

 Pylines.linecount(filename=None): -> dict in {filename: num_lines} for each file
 If filename, will find the total number of lines in the file.
 Else will iterate through input_files and returns dict